Everything starts with an idea.

-Once proofing is done, then it gets its artwork drawn and inserted into the relevant pages, before uploading to LuLu.
+Once proofing is done, then it gets its artwork drawn and inserted into the relevant pages, before uploading to my Printers/Distributors.
 At this point I design and construct the cover artwork.
 Once I finish this stage, I order a proof-copy of the printed versions, examine them page-by-page for any printing errors or loss of quality, and hand it to one of my proof-readers for their second opinion.
-If both of us agree the print copy is suitable, I then give LuLu my permission to distribute the book, and then order myself copies to sell at conventions.
+If both of us agree the print copy is suitable, I then give my Printer/Distributor my permission to distribute the book, and then order myself copies to sell at conventions.
 EPUBs skip the stages beyond ordering a proof copy, as I simply have to preview the EPUB on my phone, tablet and E-Reader.
 I do still ask for a second-opinion from my proof-reader when I convert the book into EPUB.

 The differences between EPUB and Print

 An EPUB is convenient since it can be downloaded anytime, anywhere in the world, onto your smartphone, tablet or E-Reader.
 Because EPUBs don't require a printer, they can be sold for a far cheaper price.
 However, if you have no internet connection, or not enough room on your device to download the book, a printed copy can save the day.

-Physical books purchased from LuLu or the other above mentioned stores are slightly more expensive since they add distributor revenue to the price, on-top of the printing costs, and distribution fees.
+Physical books purchased from LuLu are slightly more expensive than Amazon, since they add distributor revenue to the price, on-top of the printing costs, and distribution fees.
 I am able to get special offers direct from the printers to buy my own stock, to sell wherever I want, without having to pay such fees.
 In a sense, I cut out the middleman.
 This is why I am able to sell books that are priced as £25.99 online, for £9.99 at conventions.
 Physical books cost more, but make nice gifts for people who you know love reading, and if your devices run out of power a print can be a welcome relief for a potentially boring journey.
 Sometimes, you just can't beat a physical book!

 Why some books are in Colour or Black and White